Getting Started for the Organizer

 |---|---|

-The Leader can set each participant's role directly from the Ensemble panel:
+The Organizer can set each participant's role directly from the Ensemble panel:

 Operating Modes and the Actions Panel

-The controls available to the Leader — and what participants can do — change depending on which mode you select.
+The controls available to the Organizer — and what participants can do — are context dependent and change depending on which mode you select.
 The Actions panel reflects the current configuration.

 The Library

 Tracks can be reordered by dragging.
-Select a track to make it available for playback from the Leader Console.
+Select a track to make it available for playback from the Organizer Console.

 Next Steps